aukkawut/Mom-We-have-Autoencoder-at-home/README.md

 ### MCMC (NUTS)

 Here, the result of MCMC is denoted by NUTS and the VI method is denoted by ADVI.
+It does not look that nice compared to the [slide](./Autoencoder_Presentation.pdf) result as those in the slide is passed through the thresholding function.

 ![MCMC](/result/exp6.png)